 Hungry for Change: The Politics of Food in South Africa Dossier Not only have current food systems failed to end hunger, they are intensifying climate emissions, destroying our biodiversity and harming our health.
 Yet, the UN’s first international conference on Food Systems, set to kick off on 23 September 2021, looks set to entrench the status quo, avoiding the questions of power that underpin the failure to ensure the fulfillment of the Human Rights to Food and a Healthy Environment.

 Power Poverty Hunger - Food System Facts 2021 Hunger and malnutrition are not accidental by-products of our food systems.
 This publication aims to present the causes of hunger and malnutrition, and show that clear political rules and strategies are needed to counter these realities.
-By Heinrich Böll Foundation and TMG Research
+Heinrich Böll Foundation and TMG Research

 KZN’s Marine Treasures: Sasol Offshore Oil Drilling Sustains a Major Legal Broadside In August 2019, the South African oil giant Sasol and the Italian behemoth Eni were granted environmental authorisation to drill for hydrocarbons in the middle of seven ‘marine protected areas’.
 The ensuing uproar delivered no fewer than 47 appeals, which were all knocked back by the national government.
 But in mid-June 2021, papers were filed in the North Gauteng High Court that represent the strongest challenge yet.
 The question remains: will the madness stop?